-- 1. Analyze computer forensics principles, legal and ethical considerations, and the importance of preserving digital evidence integrity. - 2.
-Apply forensic tools to ensure data integrity and security in network environments. - 3.
-Analyze and validate forensic data from communication devices to detect and analyze intrusion attempts. - 4.
-Analyze firewall techniques to identify and mitigate network vulnerabilities. - 5.
-Apply and analyze real-world hacking techniques to test system security and enhance protection against cyber threats.
+- 1. Analyse the basics of computer forensics, legal and ethical considerations, and theimportance of maintaining the integrity of digital evidence. - 2.
+Apply computer forensic tools to preserve the integrity of data in thenetwork. - 3.
+Analyse and validate forensics data from the communicating devices to detect intruders. - 4.
+Apply firewall techniques to detect the vulnerabilities in the networks. - 5.
+Implement real-world hacking techniques to test system security and to ensure the system's safety from hackers.